Jiisala/Tira-labra-2022/Documentation/Manual.md

 10. Min neighbouring walls to set floor to wall = When running the algorithm the minimum number of neighbouring walls to turn a floortile to a walltile.
 11. Iterations = How many sweeps of the area the algorithm makes.
 Generally speaking the lower the value the grittier the outcome. setting too high will run havoc on performance.

 The effects of these settings are highly depended on each other so it is hard to give specific instructions on them.
-Examples of the effects can be found in the [testing report](https://github.com/Jiisala/Tiralabra-2022/blob/main/Documentation/testing_report.md) (not really yet)
+Examples of the effects can be found in the [testing report](https://github.com/Jiisala/Tiralabra-2022/blob/main/Documentation/testing_report.md)

 **CORRIDORS:**